Water voles

 Moths

-At our AGM Richard Sutcliffe gave a fascinating presentation on moths in a Bearsden garden.
+Thanks to Richard Sutcliffe who gave us a fascinating presentation on moths in a Bearsden garden.
 These links give some background to the issue and some of Richard's photos.

 Newsletters